By the Shores of Time

 “Gabriel,” she clasped his trembling hands.
 “That’s—All that happened.”

 His side glance spoke in his silence, gently nudging his hands from hers.
 Gabriel knew she was lying when she broke her eye contact.
-He wanted to tell her how bad of a liar she was, but she knew what he thought.
-Her lips quivered when she turned toward Alex, finding disbelief expressed along his flushed face.
+He wanted to tell her how bad of a liar she was.
+Her lips quivered as she turned toward Alex.
+His flushed face expressed disbelief.

 “Alright, c’mon,” he sighed after allowing the rain to wash the blood off his knife.
-“Staying out too long is dangerous without light.”
+“Staying out too long is dangerous and without light… Yeah.”

 Gabriel pointed at the miserable state of the solar panels.
 She glimpsed the solar panels, finding a set of chewed wires.
 There was no way to fix it without the proper equipment, especially since they didn’t have it on site.
 Next to the solar panels were two dead clickers.
 His disappointment in Alex was immeasurable.